 - If you’re suffering from morning sickness, you may feel nauseous in the car.
 Try sucking on crystallized ginger, as it’s a great natural remedy for nausea.

-- Avoid travelling alone, especially in the later stages of pregnancy.
+- Avoid traveling alone, especially in the latter stages of pregnancy.

 - Ensure you’re enrolled with a breakdown service in case of emergencies.

 - Always carry a mobile phone with you – Also take your passport, medical insurance, and medical record with you.
 Put a paper with your close people`s contacts in your documents.